-A flexible stem cell teaching tool that introduces stem cell science through creative group work and discussion.
+All about stem cells is a flexible stem cell teaching tool that introduces stem cell science through creative group work and discussion.
 Includes colourful activity cards, simple worksheets, poster templates and an activity guide with a whole host of suggestions for how to use the materials.
 Now available to order in print.

 Basic awareness of what cells, embryos, genes and DNA are

 All about stem cells is a fun way to introduce students to the science of stem cells.
 What are stem cells?
 What types of stem cells are there and where do we find them?
 How are they used now and how might they be used in medicine in the future?